 ... and a slave of the Lord shouldn't fight.
 On the contrary, he should be kind to everyone, a good teacher, and not resentful when mistreated.
 Also he should be gentle as he corrects his opponents.
 For God may perhaps grant them the opportunity to turn from their sins, acquire full knowledge of the truth, come to their senses and escape the trap of the Adversary, after having been captured alive by him to do his will.
 (2Ti 2:24-26 CJB)

-There are many other passages like these that you can probably find yourself.
-I'd like to conclude this midrash with the idea that if our Torah observance in the world does not produce the 'fruits of the spirit in our lives and in that of others, we need to 're-calibrate our perspective.
+Indeed, if our Torah “performance” to the world does not produce the “fruits of the spirit” in our lives and in that of others, we need to seriously re-visit our script.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, humility, self control.
 Nothing in the Torah stands against such things.
 Moreover, those who belong to the Messiah Yeshua have put their old nature to death on the stake, along with its passions and desires.
 Since it is through the Spirit that we have Life, let it also be through the Spirit that we order our lives day by day.
 Let us not become conceited, provoking and envying each other.
 (Gal 5:22-26 CJB)

 For you used to be darkness; but now, united with the Lord, you are light.
 Live like children of light, for the fruit of the light is in every kind of goodness, rightness and truth --(Eph 5:8-9 CJB)